Relational dynamics in axion-de Sitter universes: Acknowledgements

 \section{Acknowledgements}

-I thank Stefano Baiguera, Mehrdad Mirbabayi, and Nicolò Zenoni for useful discussions and the HECAP group at the International Centre for Theoretical Physics for their hospitality and support during part of the project, and especially my family for hosting me during the preparation of the manuscript.
-The work of SEAG is partially supported by the FWO Research Project G0H9318N and the inter-university project iBOF/21/084.
+I thank Stefano Baiguera, Mehrdad Mirbabayi, and Nicolò Zenoni for useful discussions and the HECAP group at the International Centre for Theoretical Physics for their hospitality and support during part of the project.
+During earlier stages of this project, the work of SEAG was partially supported by the FWO Research Project G0H9318N and the inter-university project iBOF/21/084 during the start of this work.
+SEAG is now supported by the Okinawa Institute of Science and Technology Graduate University.
+This project/publication was also made possible through the support of the ID\#62312 grant from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS), as well as Grant ID\# 62423 from the John Templeton Foundation.
+The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.